Saint-Gobain: Innovative materials

-In 2006, Saint Gobain announced a JV, Avancis, with Shell to produce PV modules based on CIS film technology.
-After the company had entirely owned Avancis and its two plants in Germany manufacturing thin CIS film modules for some time, it was sold to China National Building Materials Group Corporation (CNBM) in 2014.
+In November 2006, Saint Gobain announced a JV, Avancis, with Shell to produce PV modules based on CIS film technology.
+Three years later, the company acquired total ownership of Avancis from Shell, and its two plants in Germany manufacturing thin CIS film modules for some time, it was sold to China National Building Materials Group Corporation (CNBM) in 2014.

 External venturing

 Saint-Gobain also has a division that focuses on connecting entrepreneurs, startups, and innovators to the 50+ bin Saint-Gobain called: NOVA External Venturing.
 The External Venturing unit has staff in Boston, Paris, and Shanghai interested in connecting with entrepreneurs working in advanced materials, construction products, and environmental sustainability.